 - know what they call themselves and where to find them,

-- you’ll be able to write or speak in a way that helps them know that you’re dedicated to serving THEM,
+- be able to write or speak in a way that helps them know that you’re dedicated to serving THEM,

 - referrals will become easier because you will more easily communicate what you want to become known for,

 - your messaging can more effectively describe the specific outcomes you help them achieve.